 There are several ways to organize issues including filing them under projects, categories, and tags.
 An issue can belong to one category and one project at any point in time.
 However, an issue can have zero or more tags.
+And tags can exist across multiple projects.
 This enables flexibility in classifying issues for more than one purpose.

 Tags provide the following features: